 A key feature that is prominent in every year group is the concept of E-Safety, whereby each year, the children are taught about how to use the internet safely, such as:

 Search engines – understanding that the use of specific key words typed could result in inappropriate websites/images.

 Social media – understanding that children need to be over 13 to use all forms of social media and over 16 to use whatsapp.
 They are also taught about how to use them appropriately, such as not disclosing personal information etc.

 Cyber-bullying – understanding that all conversations are stored and that nothing is ever ‘fully deleted’.

 Online gaming – understanding that accepting requests or chats from unknown people should not happen.

 Ensuring that a responsible and trusted adult is aware of the child’s actions online.

-Each class has an hour time slot in the ICT suite each week, using computers that are regularly updated with the latest software.
+Each class has an hour time slot in the ICT/media suite each week, using computers that are regularly updated with the latest software.
 As well as this, each class has the opportunity to use iPads and laptops for research along with using specific apps chosen to progress their learning.